gtubt/gtubt-backend/README.md

+# Usage with _Docker_
+You can start project and a database instance with `docker-compose up -d`.

+To use manage.py, use following `docker-compose run web makemigrations`.
+This will create a runner container, do its work and exit.

-# INSTALLATION GUIDE
+# Installation Guide
-This installation guide is for Debian based Linux distributions.
+This installation guide is for Debian based Linux distributions for python development.
 ## REQUIREMENTS
 - Python 3.8
 - PostgreSQL